hellogaray/hellogaray/README.md

 - [**Hello, Habits! - Capstone Project**](https://github.com/hellogaray/Portfolio-Project-Hello-Habits)

+The following projects are part of a set to assits English teachers at a Japanese school with more interactive lessons.

+- [**Bowser's Big Blast - Learn Ordinals**] (https://github.com/hellogaray/Genkai-Bowsers-Big-Blast)

 ## Projects

 Here are some highlights of my older projects, most of them will not get any more updates or have been completed: